 “Equilibrium” (Season 3, Episode 4)

 Jadzia begins to experience disturbing hallucinations that point to an unknown past for the Dax symbiont, as well as a previously installed memory block to keep her from recalling the truth about a particularly psychotic and murderous host.
 We visit the Trill homeworld for the first time in "Equilibrium," and also learn some new information about the mysterious Symbiosis Commission.

 “Meridian” (Season 3, Episode 8)

 It’s a one-off romance!
 Seriously, though, when you encounter a planet that disappears into an alternate dimension and reappears every 60 years, any relationship you try to embark on is basically doomed to fail.
 Jadzia has to learn this the hard way by falling in love with a citizen of said planet named Deral, though they eventually go their separate ways when her physiology doesn’t allow her to shift into that separate dimension.
 We all know how that goes.

 “Fascination” (Season 3, Episode 10)

-A lighter, silly episode that doesn’t really contribute to any rich storylines, but is a fun viewing experience nonetheless.
+A lighter, silly episode that doesn’t really contribute to any rich storylines but is a fun viewing experience nonetheless.
 Lwaxana Troi shows up on Deep Space Nine, and her resulting case of Zanthi fever strikes everyone around her with misplaced feelings of romance.
 In Jadzia’s case, it conjures up a subconscious attraction to Sisko.
-After things have calmed down, they agree to never speak of it again.
+After things have calmed down, they agree never to speak of it again.
 Like friends do.